Skip to content

 Finally, the savoury food insight applies directly to events over five hours.
 Flavour fatigue is real from around hour four onward.
 Packing one or two savoury options alongside standard race nutrition is not a luxury.
 It is a compliance mechanism that keeps total intake where it needs to be in the back half of long efforts.

-If you want to build a personalised fuelling plan for your A-race — ultra or otherwise — the coaching programme works through each of the five pillars including race-day nutrition as a structured component, not an afterthought.
+If you want to build a personalised fuelling plan for your A-race — ultra or otherwise — NDY coaching at Roadman works through each of the five pillars including race-day nutrition as a structured component, not an afterthought.
+The application is where the conversation starts.
 The principles from Badlands apply whether the event is 65 hours or six.

 FREE TRAINING PLANS